3DGS-Calib: 3D Gaussian Splatting for Multimodal SpatioTemporal Calibration: EXPERIMENTS

 \subsection{Training details}

 Our model is trained for a total number of 6000 steps.
-We initialize the training using a downsampled point cloud with a voxel size of 10 cm for 4000 steps.
+We initialize Gaussians' positions using a downsampled point cloud with a voxel size of 10 cm for 4000 steps.
 Then, we reduce the downsampling voxel size to 5 cm and train for 1000 steps.
 Finally, for the finest rendering details and calibration parameters, we use a voxel size of 2 cm for 1000 steps.
-To stabilize the training, we warm up for 500 steps before kicking off the calibration process.\\ As proposed in MOISST~\cite{herau2023moisst} and SOAC~\cite{herau2023soac}, a weight decay of $10^{-4}$ is applied on the hash grid to allow better convergence during the whole training.
+To stabilize the training, we warm up for 500 steps before kicking off the calibration process.
+The colors are randomly initialized, and the scales, rotations and opacities are initialized as in the original 3DGS implementation.\\ As proposed in MOISST~\cite{herau2023moisst} and SOAC~\cite{herau2023soac}, a weight decay of $10^{-4}$ is applied on the hash grid to allow better convergence during the whole training.
 We use the Adam optimizer and apply a learning rate of $10^{-4}$ for rotation, $5\times10^{-3}$ for translation, and $10^{-3}$ for temporal correction.
 These learning rates are linearly decayed by 0.1 times the initial value at the end of the training.

 When comparing with MOISST, we use the same parameters as the original paper, except that we limit the number of epochs to 10, as we observed that the model convergences.
 We also start the depth loss from the beginning of the training, as the LiDAR is assumed to have correct poses, and thus provide correct geometry.
 For fairness, we compare our method with MOISST using both the whole image and its bottom half as it is done in our method.
 The reasoning behind this is to provide both methods with the same prior and knowledge about the sensor setup.
 For the initial noise, we set an error of 5° and 50~cm on all 3 axes, which can be either positive or negative.
 In the same way, we add a 100~ms time offset on the sensors to simulate synchronization errors.
 All experiments are run with 10 random seeds before being averaged.
 We run all methods with the same GPU whose performance is equivalent to an NVIDIA RTX 3090.